CAIGEHUANG/practice/Survival Analysis Practice.md

 cox.zph(m_full)
 #There does not appear to be any major cause for concern
 #regarding the proportional hazards assumption
-#Only ¡®resect75¡¯ and ¡®male¡¯ may need to stratify
+#Only Â¡Â®resect75Â¡Â¯ and Â¡Â®maleÂ¡Â¯ may need to stratify
 m_strat <- coxph(formula=Surv(weeks,event)~local+treat+
 strata(resect75)+age+interval+karn+race+strata(male)+nitro+
 as.factor(path)+grade,data=tumourC)